TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019/03/2019-03-31-why-i-bought-the-sawstop-pcs.md

 ---
 title: "Why I replaced my SawStop JSS with a SawStop PCS"
 layout: post
-permalink: "/sawstop/pcs/why/"
 ---
-I replaced my [SawStop JobSite Saw (JSS)](http://amzn.to/2HkawNh){:target="_blank"} with a [SawStop Professional Cabinet Saw (PCS)](https://www.woodcraft.com/products/sawstop-1-75-hp-professional-cabinet-saw-with-36-professional-t-glide-fence-system-pcs175-tgp236){:target="_blank"}.
-People have been asking me why I did it, so here's my answer.
+If you saw my [most recent video](https://youtu.be/OouPywNRZJ8){:target="_blank"}, or you've been following along in this blog, you know I replaced my [SawStop JobSite Saw (JSS)](http://amzn.to/2HkawNh){:target="_blank"} with a [SawStop Professional Cabinet Saw (PCS)](https://www.woodcraft.com/products/sawstop-1-75-hp-professional-cabinet-saw-with-36-professional-t-glide-fence-system-pcs175-tgp236){:target="_blank"}.
+People have been asking me why I did it.
+I'll be putting out a video explaining it, but until then, I thought I'd give you an explanation here.

+If I don't answer all your questions here, please leave comments below, so I can make sure I explain everything in the video.
+Thanks.

+By the way, if you haven't been following along in this blog, you might want to go back to my [first post on the subject]({{ site.baseurl }}{% post_url 2019/03/2019-03-18-sawstop-pcs %}) and read forward, so you can catch up.

 ## The JobSite Saw is a fine saw